tvvocold/enableDNS/README.md

 \t\t--with-dlz-mysql \\' debian/rules
 sed -i '/#ifdef DLZ/d;$d' contrib/dlz/drivers/sdlz_helper.c
 ```
- Or you perform these modiffications manually if you wish.
+ Or you can perform these modifications manually if you wish.
 These files may change and the sed commands may stop working.
 But you get an ideea of what you have to do :).

  Now build the package: